What Is Esophageal Spasm?

 Mimics Angina

-The chest pain of esophageal spasm can be identical to cardiac angina, including radiation to the arm and jaw and relief with nitroglycerin.
+Esophageal spasm chest pain can be identical to cardiac angina, including radiation to the arm and jaw and relief with nitroglycerin.

 Rare Condition

-Responsible for less than 5% of cases of noncardiac chest pain.
+Accounts for less than 5% of noncardiac chest pain cases.
 Diagnosis requires high-resolution esophageal manometry.

 Pathophysiology

-Normal esophageal peristalsis is a sequential contraction wave that propels the food bolus from the pharynx to the stomach, controlled by inhibitory (nitric oxide) and excitatory (acetylcholine) neurons of the myenteric plexus.
+Normal esophageal peristalsis is a sequential contraction wave that propels the food bolus from the pharynx to the stomach, controlled by inhibitory (nitric oxide) and excitatory (acetylcholine) myenteric plexus neurons.
 In esophageal spasm, there is dysfunction of the inhibitory neurons, resulting in loss of the orderly peristaltic sequence.

 Reduction of nitric oxide (NO) in the myenteric plexus removes the coordinated inhibition that precedes the peristaltic wave, allowing simultaneous or premature contractions of the circular musculature.
 In jackhammer esophagus, contraction amplitude is extremely high (more than 8,000 mmHg.cm.s in the distal contractile integral).